superchild/sonic-config-utils/README.md

 ```

+All related shell scripts can pass ansible playbooks argument, like `-l spine-1` to limit the device to execute the tasks.

 ### Folder Structure
 The devices' config file needs to be consistent in the following folder strcture, and the folder name should be the same as config file